National Highway 229 (India)

 National Highway 229 is a spur road of National Highway 29 in Nagaland, India.
-The highway starts from its junction with NH No-29 at Sub-Jail, Dimapur, connecting Thahekhu, Chümoukedima and terminating at its junction with NH No-29 in the state of Nagaland.
+The highway starts from its junction with NH No-29 at Dimapur Sub-Jail, connecting Thahekhü, Chümoukedima and terminates at its junction with NH No-29 in the state of Nagaland.
 It was declared as NH-229 on July 28, 2016.
-Length of the highway is 19 km.
+The highway is 19 km long.